-Other health training opportunities may be considered if the candidate and training program are exceptional and fit with the objectives of the award.
+Other women’s health training opportunities may be considered if the candidate and training program are outstanding and fit with the objectives of the award.
 Applicants who have not trained in Obstetrics and Gynecology may be considered.
-In such circumstances it will be helpful to demonstrate the impact on how the requested training program will positively impact the provision of women’s health care.
+In such circumstances, it will be helpful to demonstrate the impact on how the proposed training program will improve the future of women’s health care.

 Applications will be received and reviewed on a yearly basis.
-The deadline for receiving applications for the 2018 award competition will be November 15, 2017.
-Applicants will be notified of a decision by January 31, 2018.
-The award period runs for 12 months from July 1 to June 30.
+The deadline for receiving applications for the 2022/2023 Scholarship competition will be November 15th, 2022.
+Applicants will be notified of a decision by February 15th, 2023.

 For complete applicant information, please download the PDF at the bottom of the page.

-Funding is for a proposed period of study starting the summer or early fall of the year the funds are awarded.
+Funding is for a proposed period of study starting the summer or early fall of the year the funds are awarded for at least one year following the start date.
 London Health Sciences Foundation will release funds to successful applicants.
 The applicant should indicate the timelines of the proposed training experience and provide justification if the proposed study period is different from the above time frame.

 Applications should contain the following information:

-1. A letter from the applicant outlining the proposed training experience and how this training experience is consistent with the goals of the award (Maximum three pages single spaced size 12 font)
+1. A letter from the applicant outlining the proposed training experience and how this training experience is consistent with the goals of the award.
+(No more than 3 pages single spaced size 12 font)

 2. Updated Curriculum Vitae

-4. Applicants are encouraged to supplement the award with funding through their desired training program and/or a sponsoring institution or organization.
+4. Applicants may supplement the award with funding through their desired training program and/or a sponsoring institution or organization.
 The applicant should provide details of such additional funding.

-Applications should be submitted in electronic format (PDF) by e-mail to Emily Williams, Director of the Women's Care Program, at the London Health Sciences Centre: firstname.lastname@example.org
+Applications should be submitted in electronic format (PDF file format) by e-mail to Amanda J Williams, Director, Women's Care, at London Health Sciences Centre: firstname.lastname@example.org